OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-units-menu

 Each graphics page (line, bar, compare, map) will have a dropdown menu that shows the graphic units for graphing (and "no unit").
 It will probably go right below the groups: and meters: dropdown menus and have a similar look with title and then the menu.
 This dropdown has some similarities to the map dropdown for meters/groups that are filtered based on the selected map.
 The default menu value is "no unit" when the page is first loaded and this is set before the algorithm below is run so there is already a selected unit.
+Since the algorithms use an id to identify all values, the entry "no unit" will be encoded with -99 since the id should always be negative.
+Using the value -99 makes it stand out more.
 Note the meters/groups menus must be updated to the compatible units as [described](#changes-to-meters-groups-dropdown-menus).
 Also note that if the current unit is "no unit" then once the first meter/group is selected then its default graphic unit becomes the default graphic unit for the selected meter/group.
 If "no unit" is selected by the user then all meters and groups are deselected since none could have been selected with this choice.
 Note this is an easy way to restart the graphing process.
 It would be good to warn the user if "no unit" is selected but there are selected meters/groups so they can either continue or cancel to avoid accidentally removing all meters/groups.
 A graphic unit is defined as follows:

 1. Only units in the units table that are of type unit (so not meter) can be a graphic unit.
-2. If the user is not the admin, then a unit is not included in the graphic units if its displayable is false.
+2. Only units displayable to this user are displayed.
+Always if displayable is all, only user admin if displayable is admin and never if displayable is none.
 3. If every meter and group that is already selected for graphing is compatible with a graphic unit then it is shown in the usual dropdown font.
 Note if no meter/group is yet selected then this is all units displayable to this user.
 4. If the unit does not pass step 2 then it is shown in grayed out font and are not selectable.
 These are all the units that would make some displayed meters and/or groups be undisplayable and change the graphic.
 OED has decided not to allow this since it can confuse the user and it is harder to implement.
 The user must remove all incompatible meters/groups to change to one of these selections.
 This could be changed if people feel this is a bad choice for the UI.

 Each time the graphic unit is changed the y-axis graphic values need to change.
 See the section below for [unit-display](#unit-display) for information on how this is done.
 The selected unit is the graphic unit choice.

-The following pseudocode will create the graphic unit menu (see [determining-compatible-units](#determining-compatible-units) for functions):
+The following pseudocode will create the graphic unit menu (see [determining-compatible-units](#determining-compatible-units) for functions).
+As usual, all meters, groups and units use their id for the value.

     // Holds all units that are compatible with selected meters/groups Set compatibleUnits = {}
     // Holds all units that are not compatible with selected meters/groups Set incompatibleUnits = {}
-    if (the currently selected unit is no unit) {
+    if (the currently selected unit is no unit (-99)) {
       // Every unit is okay/compatible in this case so skip the work needed below.
-      // Can only show unit types (not meters) and only displayable ones if not the admin compatibleUnits = all units where type_of_unit is unit and (displayable is true or admin) } else {
+      // Can only show unit types (not meters) and only displayable ones compatibleUnits = all units where type_of_unit is unit and (displayable is all or admin if user is admin => not none) } else {
       // Some meter or group is selected
       // Holds the units compatible with the meters/groups selected.
-      Set units = {}
+      Set units
+      // The first meter or group processed is different since intersection with empty set is empty. boolean first = true

       // Get for all meters
-      for each meter M that is selected where M is the meter id {
+      for each meter M that is selected {
-        // {M} means turn M into a set. units = units ∩ unitsCompatibleWithMeters({M's id})
+        // {M} means turn M into a set. newUnits = unitsCompatibleWithMeters({M})
+        if (first) {
+          // First meter/group so all its units are acceptable at this point units = newUnits
+          first = false
+        } else {
+          // Do intersection of compatible units so far with ones for this meters units = units ∩ newUnits
         }
+      }
       // Get for all groups
-      for each group G that is selected where G is the meter id {
+      for each group G that is selected {
+        newUnits = unitsCompatibleWithMeters(metersInGroup(G))
+        if (first) {
+          // First meter/group so all its units are acceptable at this point units = newUnits
+          first = false
+        } else {
-        units = units ∩ unitsCompatibleWithMeters(metersInGroup(G))
+          // Do intersection of compatible units so far with ones for this meters units = units ∩ newUnits
         }
+      }

-      // Loop over all units that are of type unit (case 1) for each unit U in units where type_of_unit is unit {
+      // Loop over all units (they must be of type unit - case 1) for each unit U in units where type_of_unit is unit {
-        // Control displayable ones for non-admin users (case 2) if (user is admin or U.displayable) {
+        // Control displayable ones (case 2)
+        if (U.displayable is all or admin if user is admin) {
           if (U is in units) {
             // Should show as compatible (case 3) compatibleUnits += U